-- 5.3 In this respect, we note that India will notify the DSB every year, prior to the adjustment of the duties, a detailed list indicating the level of the additional duty on the selected products in the light of the changes in the level of the disbursements made under the CDSOA. - 5.4 In that context, we suggest that India also notify to the DSB, every year, the amount of trade that will be subject to the above-mentioned measure. - 5.5 Finally, we remind that Article 22.8 of the DSU provides that:
+- 5.3 In this respect, we note that Mexico will notify each year to the DSB, as soon as the amount of the offset payments that have been made is known, the details concerning the corresponding suspension of obligations. - 5.4 In that context, we suggest that Mexico notify to the DSB, every year, prior to the imposition of new measures, a detailed description of the measures it plans to impose in suspension of its obligations, indicating where applicable the level of the additional duties and the goods concerned, as well as the amount of trade that will be subject to the above-mentioned measure. - 5.5 Finally, we remind that Article 22.8 of the DSU provides that: